OPEN-ENT-NG/fake-sso/README.md

 # Description

-Fake SSO is a module use to "host" vendor specific authentication's protocol.
-It is design to isolate exotic implementation from standard ones.
+Fake SSO module is used to manage vendor specific authentication's protocol and mimic SSO workflow for the end user It is designed to isolate exotic implementations from standard ones.

 Fake SSO already provided implementation for :